Suspect in Georgia mass shooting that killed 4 people is dead, official says - KESQ

 By Claudia Dominguez, Joe Sutton and Zoe Sottile, CNN

-Authorities then engaged in another gun fight with Longmore, leaving him dead and two officers injured, Scandrett said.
-One of the officers is severely injured and was life-flighted to a hospital.
+Authorities then engaged in another gunbattle with Longmore, leaving him dead and two officers injured, Scandrett said.
+One of the officers was severely injured and was life-flighted to a hospital.

 “He was hit in the rear of his back,” the sheriff said.
 “He is conscious, breathing and talking.”